 Why and How Harm Reduction Is Saving Lives in Nevada

 Harm reduction comes in many forms.
-At the Harm Reduction Center Las Vegas and other needle exchanges across the state, it comes in the form of clean needles and hygienic paraphernalia as well as a place to drop off used needles, to get a few snacks for the road, and to be exposed to available treatment options.
+At the Harm Reduction Center Las Vegas, and other needle exchanges across the state, it comes in the form of clean needles, hygienic paraphernalia, and a place to drop off used needles.
+In addition, visitors are encouraged to look into available treatment options and grab a snack for the road.
 Some people call it “purgatory” while others call it a “saving grace.”
-For many people living in active addiction, it is the only positive contact they have with people who do not have an addiction disorder and regular exposure to potential treatment options that helps them to move closer to a place of readiness when it comes to accepting and undergoing treatment.
+For many people living in active addiction, it is the only positive contact they have with people who are not struggling with an addiction disorder.
+It also offers regular exposure to potential treatment options that help visitors move closer to a place of readiness when it comes to accepting and undergoing treatment.

 In fact, every week people come to staff members at Harm Reduction Center Las Vegas looking for information about their options in treatment.
 And every week, they are given the information they need as well as the reminder that, no matter how things unfold – if they go to treatment, if they do not, if they attempt to get sober and cannot sustain their new life in recovery – they are always welcome back.